-The participants return to their ministry settings for a six month mentored practicum during which they will initiate the assessment process and program changes required by the Discipline.
-They will write about two of their experiences, at least, in CPR form.
+The participants return to their ministry settings for a four to six month mentored practicum during which they will initiate the assessment process and program changes.
+They will write about two of their experiences, in CPR form.
 During Phase III, each participant presents two CPRs for group analysis and discussion.

-Candidates for IIM training must be recommended by bishops or superintendents before enrollment and Districts or Annual Conferences are encouraged to underwrite the cost of this training to demonstrate support of those willing to serve in this specialized ministry.
+Candidates for TIIM training must be recommended by bishops or superintendents before enrollment and Districts, or Annual Conferences are encouraged to underwrite the cost of this training to demonstrate support of those willing to serve in this specialized ministry.

-The Texas Conference Intentional Interim Ministry training program exceeds the standards set by the Transitional/Intentional Interim Ministry Specialists Association.
+The Texas Conference Intentional Interim Ministry training program meets or exceeds the standards set by the Transitional/Intentional Interim Ministry Specialists Association.

 Rev. Bonnie Osteen

 Reverend Bonnie Osteen is an ordained elder and has served as a pastor for six churches and once as an associate pastor for the Texas Conference, where she is a member.
 She completed her T.I.I.M.S. training in 2010 and was granted the Ecclesiastical Approval by GBHEM in 2012.
-Since then, she has served an additional six congregations as an intentional interim minister.
+Since then, she has served an additional fifteen congregations as a transitional intentional interim minister.
 Rev. Osteen specializes in identification of the stress and anxiousness in a system and offering conflict management.

-In 2015, Rev. Osteen was appointed as the Director of Intentional Interim Ministry in the Texas Conference.
+In 2015, Rev. Osteen was appointed as the Coordinator of Intentional Interim Ministry in the Texas Conference.
 She is passionate about helping congregations and pastors through transitional changes in a positive direction.